KoKoLates/kitti-dataset-visualize/README.md

 source devel/setup.bash
 ```

-To avoid having to source this manually every time, you can add the following line to your `.bashrc` file
+To avoid having to source this manually every time, you can add the following line to your `~/.bashrc` file.

 ## Visual Odometry

-This section utilizes stereo images captured from the KITTI dataset to predict depth information and applies feature-based visual odometry algorithms to estimate the motion throughout the sequence.
+This section applies stereo images from the KITTI dataset to estimate depth information and applies feature-based visual odometry algorithms to track motion throughout the sequence.

-* Disparity Map of Stereo Vision
+- Disparity Maps from Stereo Vision
-* Depth Estimation
+- Depth Estimation
-* Visual Odometry and Accuracy Metrics
+- Visual Odometry with Accuracy Metrics

 <div align="center">
   <img src="./assets/left_image.png" alt="original left image" width="600">